mlanicaputo/twitter-trends-ukraine/README.md

 ### Question 5: What are the most common keywords in Tweets mentioning Sweden? ... mentioning Finland?

+# REMOVE ZELENSKY, VOLODYMYR FROM CONSIDERATION IN KEYWORDS

 ![Keywords Sweden](./images/top_10_most_common_words_in_tweets_about_sweden.png)
 ![Keywords Finland](./images/top_10_most_common_words_in_tweets_about_finland.png)